-The sensor data provided by Leap Motion controller contains a diversity of information about hands and pointables (such as fingers or finger-like tools defined by Leap Motion Co.
 [31]), in the virtual scene, which is updated by frame and can be represented as follows:

+Sensor Data =

-$$SensorData = \langle FR, H, P, T \rangle \tag{1}$$
+$$\langle FR, H, P, T \rangle$$

+(1)

-where FR is frame rate; H represents the set of hands detected and P represents the set of pointables; while T represents timestamp.
-Hand data H mainly contains the hand identifier, direction and different value about the palm position and status:
+where FR is frame rate; H represents the set of hands detected, and P represents the set of pointables; while T represents timestamp.
+Hand data H mainly contain the hand identifier, direction, and different values about the palm position and status:

-$$H = \langle id, dir, palmInf \rangle \tag{2}$$
+$$H = \langle \text{id, dir, palmInf} \rangle. \tag{2}$$

-And the pointables data P includes the id, direction and position information relative to the hand:
+In addition, the pointables data P include the id, direction, and position information relative to the hand:

-$$P = \langle id, dir, handid, positionInf \rangle$$ (3)
+$$P = \langle \text{id, dir, handid, positionInf} \rangle.$$ (3)

-4.4 Motion Control
+4.4 Motion control

-Recent research on neuroscience found that in human brain development there is a strong connection between perception, imagination and movement.
-According to previous studies [33-35], through the feedback of their own movement, visual observation or the feedback of avatar's (3D virtual character's) motion [36], humans can recognize and coordinate their movements better.
+Recent research on neuroscience found that in human brain development, there is a strong connection between perception, imagination, and movement.
+According to the previous studies [33-35], through the feedback of their own movement, visual observation or the feedback of avatar's (3D virtual character's) motion [36], humans can recognize and coordinate their movements better.

 The motion control module is the core of the system, which has two main functions: movement control and recognizing.
 Movement control function is responsible for mapping the play's relative hand position to the movement of the puppet crow.
 Recognizing function is in charge of identifying the pattern of hand movement and gestures implicating player's intention.
-Once a recognizable gesture is detected, recognizing function will trigger a pre-recorded animation or event (e.g. gripping a pebble or flapping wings).
+Once a recognizable gesture is detected, recognizing function will trigger a pre-recorded animation or event (e.g., gripping a pebble or flapping wings).